 about American Idol

-To date, American Idol has earned 67 Emmy nominations and nine wins, including the prestigious Governors Award in 2016, and its talented discoveries have already won 14 Grammys, two Golden Globes and an Academy Award, among numerous other accolades.
+To date, American Idol has earned 57 Emmy nominations and eight wins, including the prestigious Governors Award in 2016, and its talented discoveries have already won 13 Grammys, two Golden Globes and an Academy Award, among numerous other accolades.

 American Idol is produced by FremantleMedia North America and 19 Entertainment, a division of CORE Media Group.
 Executive producers include FremantleMedia North America's Trish Kinane and Jennifer Mullin.
 FremantleMedia International distributes the series worldwide.